Xfinity is more affordable, but Spectrum offers unlimited data.

 Honest reviews written by real people

-Xfinity vs. Spectrum: Plans, pricing, and speed
+Xfinity vs. Spectrum: Plans, pricing, and deals

-Spectrum is also a cable internet provider with a similar fee structure to Xfinity, but unlike Xfinity, Spectrum offers unlimited data.
+Spectrum is also a cable internet provider with a similar fee structure to Xfinity (hidden costs included), but unlike Xfinity, Spectrum offers unlimited data.
 Speeds start at 500Mbps for a discounted introductory rate of $50 per month and go up to 1Gbps for $70 per month.
 The intro period lasts for 12–24 months and then can increase by $38–$48 per month.
 Depending on your plan, you may need to pay $65 for a one-time professional installation.
 Thankfully, there are no contracts, so you can cancel anytime without paying an early termination fee.
 Each plan also comes with a free modem, though you need to supply your own router—or rent one from Spectrum for an easy $7 per month.

 Xfinity vs. Spectrum Internet: Fees for modem and installation